galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_cell-cycle/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-Any cell cycle genes that weren't in the dataset would have an empty field in the numbered column, which would be filled in with `FALSE` when we created the table.
+Any cell cycle genes that weren't in the dataset would have an empty field in the numbered column, which would be filled in with `FALSE` when we created the table with the {% tool Join %} tool.
 These rows would appear at the top of the table after it was sorted.
 > > 2.
 We should check the first rows of the table for any unnumbered genes and then cut these rows out in the next step.
 > >
 > {: .solution}